martinontcode/secured-php-login/README.md

 ![Login Form](http://i.imgur.com/lbuttFs.png)

 ## Who is this script for ?
 If you are looking for a simple login script then this is for you.
 A lot of beginners try to build login scripts from scratch and end up using outdated salting and hashing.
 This script comes with a fully implemented user validation system covering most of security issues.
+You should use this login script with the registraton script also available on my [Github] (https://github.com/MartinoEst/php-user-registration).
 ## Requirements
 1. PHP 5.6
 2. mySQLi activated